-Spanning hundreds of years in human history, people have always looked up at the stars with fascination of what is beyond our Earth.
-After years of observing space through a telescope humans were able to actually go into space, and in the 1960’s we finally walked on the moon.
+Spanning hundreds of years in human history, people have always looked up at the stars with a fascination for what is beyond our Earth.
+After years of observing space through a telescope, humans were able to actually go into space, and in the 1960s we finally walked on the moon.

 That’s one small step for a man, one giant leap for mankind. – Neil Armstrong